Poodle

-The Poodle likely originated in Germany, although the Fédération Cynologique Internationale (FCI) and a minority of cynologists believe it originated in France.
+The Poodle likely originated in Germany, although the Fédération Cynologique Internationale (FCI, International Canine Federation) and a minority of cynologists believe it originated in France.
 Similar dogs date back to at least the 17th century.
 Larger Poodles were originally used by wildfowl hunters to retrieve game from water, while smaller varieties were once commonly used as circus performers.
-Poodles were recognized by both the Kennel Club of the United Kingdom and the American Kennel Club (AKC) soon after the clubs' founding.
+Poodles were recognised by both the Kennel Club of the United Kingdom and the American Kennel Club (AKC) soon after the clubs' founding.
 Since the mid-20th century, Poodles have enjoyed enormous popularity as pets and show dogs – Poodles were the AKC's most registered breed from 1960 to 1982, and are now the FCI's third most registered breed.
-Poodles are also common at dog shows, where they often sport the popularly recognized Continental clip, with face and rear clipped close, and tufts of hair on the hocks and tail tip.
+Poodles are also common at dog shows, where they often sport the popularly recognised Continental clip, with face and rear clipped close, and tufts of hair on the hocks and tail tip.

 History

 Most cynologists believe the Poodle originated in Germany in the Middle Ages, from a dog similar to today's Standard Poodle.
 The Poodle was Germany's water dog, just as England had the English Water Spaniel, France the Barbet, Ireland the Irish Water Spaniel and the Netherlands the Wetterhoun.
 Among the evidence used to support this theory is the Germanic name for the breed, Poodle or "Pudel" in German, which is derived from the Low German word "puddeln", meaning "to splash".
 Numerous works by various German artists from as early as the 17th century depict dogs of recognisably Poodle type.
-Some cynologists believe the Poodle originated in France, where it is known as the "Caniche" (French for "duck dog"), and that the breed descends from the Barbet.
-This view is shared by the Fédération Cynologique Internationale (FCI).
+Some cynologists believe the Poodle originated in France, where it is known as the "Caniche" and that the breed descends from the Barbet.
+This view is shared by the Fédération Cynologique Internationale (FCI, International Canine Federation).
 Others argue that the breed originated in Russia, Piedmont or Northwest Africa.

 Whatever the Poodle's country of origin, both their German and French breed names indicate the modern Poodle's ancestors were widely used by waterfowlers both to retrieve shot game and to recover lost arrows and bolts that had missed their mark.